-I'm Rob Field, a professional visual effects artist living and working in Utah, although my clients are located around the world.
+I'm Rob Field, a Nuke compositor and VFX generalist living and working in Utah, although my clients are located around the world.

 Thanks to successful projects I've been able to maintain long-term relationships with my clients - they come back for future work, and they recommend me to their colleagues.

-Nuke and Fusion compositing expertise for complex projects involving hundreds of shots, difficult greenscreens, in-composite 3D elements, and 2.5D matte paintings.
+I am primarily a compositor, providing Nuke expertise for complex projects involving large numbers of shots, difficult greenscreens, in-composite 3D elements, and 2.5D matte paintings.

 I can track your camera, no questions asked.
-Years of experience using Syntheyes for matchmoving and Mocha Pro for planar tracking to make sure that technical limitations never compromise a shot.
+I have years of experience using Syntheyes for matchmoving and Mocha Pro for planar tracking to make sure that technical limitations never compromise a shot.

-My experience in Python and C# has allowed me to develop a robust pipeline that's capable of handling large volumes of shots in a reliable, error-free, fast environment.
+My experience in Python and has allowed me to develop a robust pipeline that's capable of handling large volumes of shots in a reliable, error-free, fast environment.
 For example, I developed our OCIO-based, in-house per-shot CDL color pipeline, as well as an automated shot time tracking system and asset ingest system.